-a Listen to three people talking about their phobias.
-Complete the chart.
+a 4 20) Listen to three people talking about their phobias.
+Answer question 1 for each person.

 1 2 3

-What is he/she afraid of?
+1 What is he / she afraid of?

-When did it start?
+2 When did it start?

-How does it affect his / her life?
+3 How does it affect his / her life?

-b Ask and answer.
+b Listen again and answer questions 2 and 3 for each person.
 Which person do you think is most affected by their phobia?

+c Ask and answer with a partner.
-Which of the phobias in this lesson do you think is the most irrational?

-Which do you think makes the sufferers' lives most complicated?

-Do you or anyone you know have a phobia?
+- 1 Which of the phobias in this lesson do you think is the most irrational? - 2 Which do you think makes the sufferers' lives most complicated? - 3 Do you or anyone you know have a phobia?
 When and how did it start?
 How does it affect your or their lives?

 My brother is really afraid of flying.
 He gets very nervous before he flies somewhere.
-It started about ten years ago when ...
+It started about ten years ago when...